 Bitcoin is not just global, decentralized, and (optionally) anonymous; it is also the most versatile form of cash introduced to date.
 For a bitcoin is just a long sequence of digits with certain cryptographic attributes, so anything one can do with numbers, one can just as easily do with it.
 In practical terms, this means Bitcoin is easier to secure, transport, hide, and backup than all prior forms of cash ever used by civilization.
 (Actually, no prior form of cash ever in use – whether made of paper, metal, or other material – could be backed up like Bitcoin.)

 As an arbitrary example of Bitcoin’s extreme versatility, imagine, say, a US government agent in hostile territory who needs to send cash to a second agent located a few miles away, but there is no safe transportation, no phone line, no Internet connection, and no third party who could serve as an intermediary.
-With Bitcoin, it can be done: the first agent can encrypt a bitcoin wallet on any computing device and send the resulting sequence of encrypted digits via almost any means available: radio broadcast, lighthouse beam, drumbeats, even smoke signals.
+With Bitcoin, it can be done: the first agent can enter a transaction (or even encrypt a bitcoin wallet) on any computing device, and send the resulting sequence of encrypted digits via almost any means available: radio broadcast, lighthouse beam, drumbeats, even smoke signals.
 (Transmitting many thousands of digits via smoke signals might take a long time, but it can be done.)
 Anyone intercepting the message would obtain just the encrypted sequence.
 Whether embodied as radio signals, light beams, sound waves, or columns of smoke, actual cash would be securely traveling from one agent to the other.
 Being numbers, bitcoins can be sent over almost any medium.

 Having been only recently introduced, at the moment Bitcoin requires a minimum of technical expertise to use (specifically, installing a software application on a personal computer).
 However, judging by the growing number of new tools, services, and infrastructure being developed worldwide for and around Bitcoin, I would expect it to become much easier to use in the not too distant future – easy enough, say, for anyone who can use a mobile phone.